-If the circumstances require it, parts of the class may be delivered via "on-line" mode.
+Note: As the circumstances (such as university policy, inclement weather or instructor unavailability) require, some classes (or part of them) may be delivered asynchronously via "on-line" mode.
 Often we will use the "flipped-classroom" model to learn the hands-on material.